whitneyburton/portfolios/students/1602/jared-roth/20160429-jared-roth-m2.markdown

 ###### Scores:

-* Functional Expectations: 3
-* Test-Driven Development: 3
+__1. Functional Expectations__

+ * 3: Application fulfills base expectations

+__2. Test-Driven Development__

+ * 3: Application is well tested but does not balance isolation and integration/feature tests

-* Encapsulation / Breaking Logic into Components: 3.5
+__3. Encapsulation / Breaking Logic into Components__

+ * 3: Application effectively breaks logical components apart but breaks the principle of SRP

-* Fundamental Ruby & Style: 3
+__4. Fundamental Ruby & Style__

-* Enumerable & Collections: 3
-* Code Sanitation: 4
+ * 4: Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring

+__5. Sinatra / Web and Business Logic__

+ * 3: Application makes good use of Sinatra but has some mixing of the web and business logic.

+__6. View Layer__

+ * 3.5: Application breaks components out to view partials but has some logic or complexity leaking into the view

+__Workflow (NOT GRADED)__

+ * 3: Good use of branches, pull requests, and a project-management tool.

 #### Little Shop